lunar-natalie/kornucopia/README.md

 An unofficial, single page, interactive website for the nu metal band [Korn](https://wikipedia.org/wiki/Korn).

+Kornucopia is written as pre-coursework for A level Computer Science.

 Pre-release work in progress.

 ## Table of contents